 If you thought that Windows Vista was already dead in the water and you wouldn’t throw it a lifeline.
 You can safely ignore this.
 However, if any of your computers are still running on Visa – read on.

-The much-criticised operating system launched a decade ago, but it has been struggling along all this time, frustrating many users and finally Microsoft have announced that they are killing of the operating system.
+The much-criticised operating system launched a decade ago.
+It has been struggling along all this time, frustrating many users.
+Finally Microsoft have announced that they are killing of the operating system.

 Following Windows XP, the most successful version of Windows of all time, Vista was plagued with negative reviews, and rejected by most corporates.
 Despite its lack of popularity, industry experts report that approximately 0.78% of devices are still running the much-maligned operating system.